Irreducibility of Certain $\widehat{\mathfrak{sl}}_2$-Modules of Wakimoto Type

-We investigate the irreducible smooth $\widehat{\mathfrak{sl}}_{2}$--modules recently constructed in \cite{FGXZ}, and demonstrate that these modules admit a Wakimoto-type realization at both critical and non-critical levels.
-In the critical level case, we identify simple quotients of these modules with the Wakimoto modules whose irreducibility was already established in \cite{A-07,A-14}.
-We also generalize some Wakimoto modules constructed in \cite{ALZ-16} and identify them as generalized Whittaker modules.
+\Abstract{We investigate the irreducible smooth $\widehat{\mathfrak{sl}}_{2}$-modules recently constructed in [\textit{Adv.
+Math.} \textbf{481} (2025), 110559, 34~pages, arXiv:2404.03855], and demonstrate that these modules admit a Wakimoto-type realization at both critical and non-critical levels.
+In the critical level case, we identify simple quotients of these modules with the Wakimoto modules whose irreducibility was already established by Adamovi\'c.
+We~also generalize some Wakimoto modules constructed in [\textit{Adv.
+Math.} \textbf{289} (2016), 438--479, arXiv:1409.5354] and identify them as generalized Whittaker modules.}